The chilling rise of white supremacy in Canada:

 like Smith: the non-radical who just happens to believe

 white people should be the only ones in Canada.
-“We feel
+“We feelwe are better than them,” says Smith.
+“It sounds crass,

 but that’s just the facts.
 Calling me a racist isn’t going to